nicksstapleton/blog/_posts/2023-01-19-logos-buyers-guide.md

 ## Academic and Denominational Packages

-Depending on the resources you want, I also think these packages are worth consideration:
+Depending on the resources you want, I think the following packages are worth consideration to round out your library either as a completement to one of the standard packages or as a standalone purchase:

 ### [Academic Essentials](https://partner.logosbible.com/click.track?CID=432198&AFID=467957&nonencodedurl=https://www.logos.com/product/228336/logos-10-academic-essentials)